 - All areas south of Highways 14

-All portions of Warren and Claiborne counties
+All portions of Warren County.

 1) Carcasses may not be transported outside of any CWD Management Zone.
 Research has shown that decomposed carcasses of infected animals can also contribute to transmission when prions bind to soil and plant material.
 Thus, movement of carcasses may introduce CWD into previously uninfected areas.
 Any harvested deer may be taken directly to a taxidermist or meat processor within the CWD Management Zone.
 Only the below products may leave the a zone: